CSCfi/pouta-openshift-cluster/docs/admin_guidelines.md

 Álvaro González | End-user support
 Olli Tourunen | Backup system administrator

-## Access to the Rahti !OpenStack environment
+## Access to the Rahti OpenStack environment

-## Access to the Valinor !OpenStack environment
+## Access to the Valinor OpenStack environment

 ## Process for adding or removing admin accounts